tdwg/website/conferences/2024/first-timer-guide/index.md

 toc: true
 ---

-View or download as a .PDF.
+View or download as a [.PDF](https://static.tdwg.org/conferences/2024/first-timer-guidelines-for-spnhc-tdwg-2024.pdf){:target="_blank"}.

-Prepared by the SPNHC Networking and Career Development Committee (NCDC) and SPNHC-TDWG 2024 Steering Committee
+*Prepared by the SPNHC Networking and Career Development Committee (NCDC) and SPNHC-TDWG 2024 Steering Committee.*

 LOGOS